Support

 Yes, though the biggest value is for events with varied terrain — trail races, ultras, gravel rides, hilly road races.
 A flat road marathon has less terrain variability for us to analyse, but the gradient distribution and pacing insights are still useful.

-What does a Per Race Analysis include?
+What does the Single Race plan include?

-What does the Annual Pass include?
+What does the Season Pass include?

 Can I get a refund?